Bfgeshka/awesome-c/README.md

   sometimes mismatched categories, not very wide selection of content)
 * https://github.com/kozross/awesome-c (updated regularly, but has even less content than one above)
-* https://github.com/uhub/awesome-c (regular updated, much more content, but much more of it doesn't even belong to C list.
+* https://github.com/uhub/awesome-c (regular updates, much more content than previous two, but much more of it doesn't even belong to C list.
 Also, no structure at all)

 --------------------------------------------------------------------------------